Pueblo - South Central Colorado

 Large level tree-shaded pull-thrus RV sites with patios in Pueblo.
 Boat, fish & swim at Pueblo Reservoir 10 minutes away.
 Minutes from major hospital.
 More Golf-able days than anywhere else in Colorado.

-The museum houses more than a dozen aircraft dating to World War II, including 'Peachy' the huge B-29.
-We preserve and display military aircraft and artifacts that are representative of America's finest hours.
+The Museum's Hangar has more than a dozen aircraft dating to World War II, including 'Peachy' the huge B-29.
+Preserved & display military aircraft and artifacts that are representative of America's finest hours.

 For more travel information contact: